Disclaimer: I am not a lawyer. This is not legal advice, this is for information purposes only. Consult an attorney for legal guidance.

 The second question is “Does your app qualify for any of the exemptions provided in Category 5, Part 2 of the U.S. Export Administration Regulations?”

 If you answer yes it has the following info callout “If you are making use of ATS or making a call to HTTPS please note that you are required to submit a year-end self classification report to the US government.”
-The link in Learn More to https://www.bis.doc.gov/informationsecurity2016-updates lists a bunch of updates that aren’t actually that useful in learning anything.
-However this link on Encryption and Export Administration Regulations (EAR) was more useful as well as the FAQ.
+This link on Encryption and Export Administration Regulations (EAR) as well as the FAQ are very instructive in learning more about the process.

 The full text states: